 If you are the primary breadwinner, stashing away retirement, or supplying healthcare benefits for your household then you will need to do some more planning as a contractor.
 These are important perks for any job, but the level of necessity varies from household to household.

-The type of work you do will most likely be better compensated with contract work, meaning you will get paid more for doing the same thing a permanent worker would do.
+The type of work you do will most likely be better compensated with contract vs permanent work, meaning you will get paid more for doing the same thing a permanent worker would do.
 It just does not provide the benefits that permanent work does, so you have to provide those on your own.

 Your daily commute is something that you should consider.
-There is not a hard fast rule with either one of the options because each varies greatly on the job itself- it doesn’t matter if its contracted or permanent.
+There is not a hard-fast rule with either one of the options because each varies greatly on the job itself- it doesn’t matter if it’s contracted or permanent.
 While your commute may vary depending on the job you take, when you need to be in the office may be one of the things you can negotiate with your contract for both types of work.
-This is one way permanent work mirrors the tendencies of contracted work, it just depends on the job.
+This is one-way permanent work mirrors the tendencies of contracted work, it just depends on the job.

 All of these components are things that should be considered when contemplating what form of work is most conducive to the lifestyle you strive to live.
 Everyone’s situation is different and what they are comfortable with varies too.

 No matter what, you should seek to find a job that is both functional and provides you with the job satisfaction you want.
-If you would like to explore your options, click here to see what opportunities GTN Technical Staffing can help you find.
+If you would like to explore your options, click here to see what career opportunities GTN Technical Staffing can help you find.